zainfathoni/kawalmasjid/README.md

 - Visualize the schema with [Prisma Editor](https://github.com/mohammed-bahumaish/prisma-editor) or [Prismaliser](https://prismaliser.app)
 - Push Prisma schema changes for PlanetScale with `nr prisma:push` (it runs `prisma db push`)
   - You might notice that with [PlanetScale's](https://planetscale.com/docs/tutorials/prisma-quickstart) approach with [Prisma](https://prisma.io/docs/guides/database/using-prisma-with-planetscale), we don't need migration files in our repo, but rather managed in their platform.

+#### Uploadcare

+We use [Uploadcare](https://uploadcare.com) to host uploaded images.
+If you want this feature to work when running the app locally on your machine, you need to create a new free account on Uploadcare and paste your [Public API key](https://uploadcare.com/docs/start/settings/#keys-public) to `UPLOADCARE_PUBLIC_KEY` env var.

 ### Run Development Server